Diet Chart for Diabetic Patient

 Hba1c normal range

-Hba1c – a common term used with diabetes, and is referred to as Glycated Hemoglobin.
+A common term used with diabetes, and is referred to as Glycated Hemoglobin.
 The condition develops when ‘hemoglobin’ (a protein in the WBC- White Blood Cells, responsible for carrying oxygen in the body), turns glycated by joining with the glucose in the blood.

 By examining the Glycated Hemoglobin (Hba1C) doctors can determine your average blood glucose levels over a certain period (say weeks or months).
 It is very critical to do so, if you are diabetic, as you are always at risk of developing several other complications related to your diabetic conditions.